opnfv/netready/docs/requirements/glossary.rst

 .. glossary::

+    API
+        Application Programming Interface.

+    Cloud Computing
+        A model that enables access to a shared pool of configurable computing resources, such as networks, servers, storage, applications, and services, that can be rapidly provisioned and released with minimal management effort or service provider interaction.

+    Edge Computing
+        Edge computing pushes applications, data and computing power (services) away from centralized points to the logical extremes of a network.

+    Instance
+        Refers in OpenStack terminology to a running VM, or a VM in a known state such as suspended, that can be used like a hardware server.

     NFV
-        Network Function Virtualization
+        Network Function Virtualization.

     NFVI
-        Network Function Virtualization Infrastructure; totality of all hardware and software components which build up the environment in which VNFs are deployed.
+        Network Function Virtualization Infrastructure.
+Totality of all hardware and software components which build up the environment in which VNFs are deployed.

+    SDN
+        Software-Defined Networking.
+Emerging architecture that decouples the network control and forwarding functions, enabling the network control to become directly programmable and the underlying infrastructure to be abstracted for applications and network services.

+    Server
+        Computer that provides explicit services to the client software running on that system, often managing a variety of computer operations.
+In OpenStack terminology, a server is a VM instance.

     VIM
-        Virtualized Infrastructure Manager; functional block that is responsible for controlling and managing the NFVI compute, storage and network resources, usually within one operator's Infrastructure Domain, e.g.
+        Virtualized Infrastructure Manager.
+Functional block that is responsible for controlling and managing the NFVI compute, storage and network resources, usually within one operator's Infrastructure Domain, e.g.
         NFVI Point of Presence (NFVI-PoP).

-    Virtual Machine (VM)
+    VM
-        Virtualized computation environment that behaves very much like a physical computer/server.
+        Virtual Machine.
+Virtualized computation environment that behaves like a physical computer/server by (re-)creating the computing architecture of a real or hypothetical computer.

     Virtual network
         Virtual network routes information among the network interfaces of VM